Sharpe's Sword: Plot summary

-A month later, Hogan sends Sharpe a letter telling him that the French will soon be returning to Salamanca and that he must pack and leave.
-That evening, Father Curtis returns Sharpe's stolen rifle.
-Curtis tells Sharpe that one of his correspondents in Paris has discovered that Leroux has a multi-lingual sister named Hélène.
-Curtis believes that this must be La Marquesa.
-Hogan does as well, and asks Sharpe to feed her false information that Wellington intends to speedily retreat to Portugal, while remaining with one division as rearguard to fool the French into believing otherwise.
+A month later, Father Curtis tells Sharpe that one of his correspondents in Paris has discovered that Leroux has a multi-lingual sister named Hélène.
+Curtis believes she is La Marquesa.
+Hogan does as well, and asks Sharpe to feed her false information.
 Sharpe realises that Curtis is El Mirador, not La Marquesa.
-Whilst hoping that she is not a French spy, he does deceive her later that evening.
+While hoping that she is not a French spy, he does deceive her later that evening.

-Sharpe, still not fully healed, rejoins Wellington's army, riding on a horse that was a gift from La Marquesa.
-Marmont, suspecting already that Wellington is racing for the border, has these suspicions confirmed by a message from La Marquesa and he sends his army in pursuit, enabling Wellington to spring his trap, and the Battle of Salamanca ensues.
+Sharpe, still not fully healed, rejoins Wellington's army.
+Marmont, already suspecting that Wellington is racing for the border, has these suspicions confirmed by a message from La Marquesa and he sets out in pursuit, enabling Wellington to spring his trap.
+The Battle of Salamanca ensues.
 The French left is destroyed by a British cavalry charge.
 Marmont and his deputy are both injured, so General Clausel assumes command.
 The British Fourth Division (including the South Essex) attack the French centre, but are repulsed by a French counterattack.
-Sharpe seeing the South Essex being pushed back and realising that they need to stand firm in order to channel the French columns into a killing ground for the Sixth Division, cannot resist joining the battle.
+Sharpe sees the South Essex being pushed back and realises that they need to stand firm to channel the French columns into a killing ground for the Sixth Division.
 He gets the wavering Light Company to stand their ground, and the French column is crushed.
-The French withdraw under the protection of their still undefeated right, hoping to cross the bridge at Alba de Tormes and escape.
-Wellington believes that a Spanish garrison holds the bridge and that the French are trapped.
-Unbeknownst to him, however, the Spanish have fled, believing that the British have been defeated, and the French retreat proceeds unopposed.
+The French withdraw, hoping to cross the bridge at Alba de Tormes and escape.
+Wellington believes that a Spanish garrison holds the bridge, but the Spanish have fled, believing that the British have been defeated, and the French retreat unopposed.